 How you show up and when you show up are both really important things.
 Your people watch you constantly and they’re going to follow your lead.

-For example, let’s say I have a training session scheduled at 9am.
+For example, let’s say we have a training session scheduled at 9am.
 The registration for that training is at 8am.

-You can bet your bottom dollar that I’m showing up to that training before 8am.
-I’m going to show up first and I’ll do it right.
+You can bet your bottom dollar that we’re going to be showing up to that training before 8am.
+Show up first and do it right.

-That sets the example for the people who will attend the training.
-They’ll see that I am the sort of person who does what he says he’s going to do.
-And now, they’re inspired enough to follow me into battle and learn from my experiences.
+It sets the example for the people who will attend the training.
+They’ll see that we are the kind of people who’s actions are exemplary.
+And now, they’re inspired enough to follow us into battle and learn from our experiences.